nextpyp/pyp/docs/reference/config.rst

 :Required: no
 :Default: 1.0
 :Description:
-	Number of GB to use for the database cache
+	Number of GB to use for the database cache in the web server memory (RAM).

-|

 ``jmx``
 ~~~~~~~